SimonNordon4/blender-unity-parser/readme.md

+_WARNING: this codebase is extremely volatile right now.

 # Blender to Unity

 The goal is to create a Blender & Unity plugin that makes importing content from Blender to Unity seamless & easy.
-This will be achieved by exporting a .ublend _(UnityBlender)_ file format, a JSON file structured specifically for this task.

- _(Unity only allows custom importers on non reserved file types, hence creating a new one)_
+ _(Unity only

 ___
 ## Goals